neolp/itmp/README.md

 ##### 7.1.1.1.
 Client: Role and Feature Announcement

 ITMP uses _Role & Feature announcement_ instead of _protocol versioning_ to allow implementations only supporting subsets of functionality future extensibility
-A Client must announce the roles it supports via "Connect.Details.roles:dict", with a key mapping to a "Connect.Details.roles.<role>:dict" where "<role>" can be:
+A Client can announce the roles it supports via "Connect.Options.roles:dict", with a key mapping to a "Connect.Options.roles.\<role\>:dict" where "\<role\>" can be:

 * "publisher"
 * "subscriber"